nicolasramy/git-glow/README.md

-# git-glow
+# Glow
-A new git extension to use git flow branching model automatically on Github
+A new git extension to use git flow branching model automatically with Jira and Github

 ## Requirements